bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^32^ He said to them, “Go and tell that fox, ‘Behold, I cast out demons and perform cures today and tomorrow, and the third day I complete my mission. ^33^ Nevertheless I must go on my way today and tomorrow and the next day, for it can’t be that a prophet would perish outside of Jerusalem.’

 ^34^ “Jerusalem, Jerusalem, you who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, like a hen gathers her own brood under her wings, and you refused! ^35^ Behold, your house is left to you desolate.
-I tell you, you will not see me until you say, ‘Blessed is he who comes in the name of the Lord!’” ^^
+I tell you, you will not see me until you say, ‘Blessed is he who comes in the name of the Lord!’” ^a^
-^[13:35 Psalm 118:26]
+^a^[**13:35** Psalm 118:26]

 # 14
 ^1^ When he went into the house of one of the rulers of the Pharisees on a Sabbath to eat bread, they were watching him. ^2^ Behold, a certain man who had dropsy was in front of him. ^3^ Jesus, answering, spoke to the lawyers and Pharisees, saying, “Is it lawful to heal on the Sabbath?”

 ^4^ But they were silent.

-He took him, and healed him, and let him go. ^5^ He answered them, “Which of you, if your son^^ or an ox fell into a well, wouldn’t immediately pull him out on a Sabbath day?”
+He took him, and healed him, and let him go. ^5^ He answered them, “Which of you, if your son^a^ or an ox fell into a well, wouldn’t immediately pull him out on a Sabbath day?”
-^[14:5 TR reads “donkey” instead of “son”]
+^a^[**14:5** TR reads “donkey” instead of “son”]

 ^6^ They couldn’t answer him regarding these things.